- an allegation made by, or on behalf of, a party to a legal suit, in support of his or her claim or defense.

 - (in Scotland and formerly in England) a suit or action at law

 Word Origin for plea

-Idioms and Phrases with pleas
+Other Idioms and Phrases with plea

 see cop a plea.